rapid7/insightconnect-plugins/plugins/whois/help.md

 # Description

-[WHOIS](https://en.wikipedia.org/wiki/WHOIS) is a query and response protocol that is widely used for querying databases that store the registered users or assignee's of an Internet resource, such as a domain name, an IP address block, or an autonomous system.
+[WHOIS](https://en.wikipedia.org/wiki/WHOIS) is a query and response protocol that is widely used for querying databases that store the registered users or assignee's of an Internet resource, such as a domain name, an IP address block, or an autonomous system

 # Key Features